Figure skating 101: Qualifying for the 2018 Olympic Games

 24 men, 24 women, 16 pairs and 19 ice dancing couples earned Olympic berths through this method at the 2017 World Championships.

-The remaining spots—6 men, 6 women, 8 pairs and 10 ice dancing couples—are determined by a second qualification competition, the Nebelhorn Trophy in Oberstdorf, Germany, in September 2017.
+The remaining spots—6 men, 6 women, 8 pairs and 10 ice dancing couples—were determined by a second qualification competition, the Nebelhorn Trophy in Oberstdorf, Germany, in September 2017.

 Even though Chen and Wagner earned the ladies spots, the spots are not guaranteed to be theirs on the Olympic stage.
 The U.S. Olympic Figure Skating Team will be selected after the 2018 U.S. Championships conclude on Jan.
 7, 2018.